benzookapi/shopify-barebone-theme-sample/README.md

 For better understanding of the theme mechanism, you should check these first.

-- [Layout](https://shopify.dev/docs/themes/architecture/layouts) = the theme main file
+- [Layouts](https://shopify.dev/docs/themes/architecture/layouts) = the theme main file
-- [Templates](https://shopify.dev/docs/themes/architecture/templates) = each page configuration to render the sections below, most of which are **JSON** files (some are Liquid)
+- [Templates](https://shopify.dev/docs/themes/architecture/templates) = each page configuration to render the sections below, most of which are `*.json` files (some are *.liquid)
-- [Sections](https://shopify.dev/docs/themes/architecture/sections) = each page content written by HTML / JavaScript / CSS with Liquid code, most of which are **Liquid** files (some are JSON)
+- [Sections](https://shopify.dev/docs/themes/architecture/sections) = each page content written by HTML / JavaScript / CSS with Liquid code, most of which are `*.liquid` files (some are *.json)
 - [Section schema](https://shopify.dev/docs/themes/architecture/sections/section-schema) = definitions of how each section works with the [theme editor](https://shopify.dev/docs/themes/tools/online-editor)
 - [App blocks](https://shopify.dev/docs/themes/architecture/sections/app-blocks) = special blocks in each section to render [theme app extensions](https://shopify.dev/docs/apps/online-store/theme-app-extensions)
 - [Dynamic sources](https://shopify.dev/docs/themes/architecture/settings/dynamic-sources) = theme editor function to connect store data instances to liquid objects